 Hey everyone, I’m 26 years old and I’ve got a serious travel bug.
 A lot of people ask me what I’m running from.
 Well, the truth is… Everything!
 I grew up in a typical American broken family, raised by a single PuertoRican mother along with one older sister.
 We didn’t have much money growing up and no one ever expected us to achieve very much in our lives, but I was determined to change that.

 Music was my first love.
-I gave everything I had to make sure I was the best musician I could be, I even learned 6 instruments!
-This talent gave me scholarships and a network, which allowed me to have the life I did after high school.
+I gave everything I had to make sure I was the best musician I could be.
+I even learned 6 instruments!
+This talent gave me scholarships and a network which allowed me to have the life I did after high school.
 That being said, while my friends were buying every new iPhone and pimping out their dorm rooms, I was saving all of the money I could.
 By my Junior year I took out a loan from my University, which put me in serious debt, and I bought a passport!
 This was the first step in the right direction.
 After having received my wonderful blue book, I asked one friend to backpack with me and I booked my first international plane ticket to Switzerland.

 When I got back from touring Europe, I had such wonderful adventures and met so many amazing people that I decided I wanted to keep going.
 I was also completely obsessed with learning as many languages as I could.
 The problem was, as always, money.
-I got a really great 9-5 job and was working my way quickly up the business ladder and decided that if I didn’t break free, I never would.
+I got a really great 9-5 job and was working my way quickly up in the business and decided that if I didn’t break free now, I never would.
 After having denied a great promotion at my company, I quit.
 I then sold all of my possessions, with the exception of my saxophones and guitar, and headed to South America where I began my journey as an ESL teacher.